imixs/imixs-workflow/src/site/markdown/modelling/howto.md

 ## Follow-Up Events

 A Workflow Event can also point to another Workflow Event.
-This is called a 'Follow-Up Event'.
+This is called a *Follow-Up Event*'*.

 <img src="../images/modelling/example_05.png"/>